 Breast Reconstruction After Lumpectomy and Radiation

-If radiation therapy follows a lumpectomy, the type of reconstruction may be limited.
+If radiation therapy follows a lumpectomy, the type of reconstruction may be impacted.
 Radiation damages the skin and tissue around the breast.
 The method of reconstruction will then depend on the condition of the skin.

 Radiation can cause shrinkage of the breast and contribute to breast asymmetry.
 While radiation does not affect all women the same way, for some women the breast, particularly around scar tissue, hardens.
 The breast feels much tighter, and the skin and tissue underneath are less stretchy.
 To reconstruct a breast in this situation, a plastic surgeon may remove the hardened tissue and fill the breast with tissue or fat taken from other areas of the body.